amar-codingenthusiast/news-monkey3/README.md

 News Monkey is a React app that utilizes the [News API](https://gnews.io/) to fetch and display top headlines from various news categories.

+## Project Acknowledgment
+### TEN News App – Created and Maintained by me
+This project, News Monkey, was initially developed by me as a personal project.
+It is now utilized by TEN Company, which has integrated it into their news services.
+I take full credit for the development and deployment of this application.

+The live version of the TEN News app can be accessed [here](https://ten-news.vercel.app).
+And The live version of the News Monkey app can be accessed [here](https://amar-codingenthusiast.github.io/news-monkey3).

 ## Getting Started

 To get a local copy up and running, follow these simple steps.